winitzki/scall/tutorial/programming_dhall.md

 ### Verifying laws symbolically with `assert`

 The function combinators from the previous subsection obey a number of algebraic laws.
-In most programming languages, such laws may be verified only through random testing.
+In most programming languages, such laws may be verified only through testing.
 Dhall's `assert` feature may be used to verify certain laws rigorously.

-A simple example of a law is the basic property of any constant function: the function's output should be independent of its input.
+A simple example of a law is the basic property of any constant function: the function's output is independent of its input.
 We can formulate that law by saying that a constant function `f` should satisfy the equation `f x === f y` for all `x` and `y` of a suitable type.

 ```dhall